Shippable/docs/sources/provision/tutorial/provision-gcp-vm-ansible.md

     * `GCE_EMAIL` is service account email id of the project
     * `GCE_CREDENTIALS_FILE_PATH` is the path where the service account json key is present
   *  `script` section has a list of commands which will be executed sequentially.
-    * First, ansible gce module requires a couple of special libraries that are being installed
+    * First, Ansible's gce module requires a couple of special libraries that are being installed
     * Then, we use the Shippable utility function `get_resource_state` to go to the folder where Ansible playbook is stored
     * Next, we extract the service account json key from the `gcp_gce_creds`resource, again using shipctl functions
     * Next, we replace all wildcards in the playbook